Qiskit/RFCs/0023-low-level-sampler.md

 DSL, a portable description language that lets users explicitly define the variation strategies applied by the backend.

-With this, researchers can tailor error mitigation to their needs, choosing, for example, the specific forms of Pauli or Clifford twirling, or noise learning to apply.
+With this, researchers can tailor error mitigation to their needs.
 The approach preserves backend optimizations while giving users fine-grained control, reproducibility through deterministic seeds, and access to structured metadata for postprocessing.